 We spend a lot of time traversing back and forth to the West Coast, and one of our favorite cities is San Francisco.
 Between the weather, views, history and buzz around the tech industry, it’s high on our list of favorite U.S. cities.
-I’ve compiled a list of our must-dos overtime I’m in the area:
+I’ve compiled a list of our must-dos overtime I’m in the area.
+Be sure to check out other guides we have dedicated to where to eat in San Francisco, where to work out and our guides to Napa Valley!

 We spent a night at a new immersive theater experience called “A Night At The Palace,” which was such a fun time.
 This experience is a mix of theater, lounge, cabaret and gambling, all set in a 1920s speakeasy.
 I loved that you must dress up in accordance with the time period to attend, so my friends and I set out to find feather headbands, satin gloves, pearls, suspenders and other gear to fit in with the theme.
 Given the prohibition-era vibe, you check in to the show by meeting on a street corner where a man in a trend coat gives you your “prescription” before being guided to a speakeasy.
 Everyone stays in character and the decor of the theater looks really authentic and the costumes are so creative.